 - Don’t make decisions too quickly – all employers who are considering making employees redundant have a duty to make early plans, but still consider alternatives before making any final decisions

-- Ask for volunteers first – your employer should make the need for redundancies known throughout the business, and before selecting people should offer the chance for them to volunteer for redundancy
+- Ask for volunteers first –before selecting people for redundancy, an employer can offer the chance for the employees to volunteer for redundancy

 - Consider alternatives – before making anyone redundant, your employer should have considered alternatives first.
 Could they move you to a different team?
 Could they create a new role for you in a different line of work at the same company?
 Could your hours of work be reduced?
 Could the company look at not paying overtime?

-- Use criteria – when selecting employees for redundancy, it’s important that your employer considers a set of criteria to measure each potentially redundant employee against, which should include length of service.
+- Use criteria – when selecting employees for redundancy, it’s important that your employer considers a set of criteria.
+The selection criteria should, as far as possible, be objective.
 It is important that the criteria used is fair and that it is not discriminatory.
+For example, although selection on the basis of attendance is fair on the face of it, employers should check the reasons for absence to ensure that the criteria does not put women or disabled employees at a particular disadvantage.

-- Listen to employees – employees have the right to make suggestions when faced with redundancy, and should be allowed time off to seek other employment if they have received notice that they are being dismissed.
-They should have at least two years’ service, and the time off is to look for new employment or make arrangements for training for future employment.
+- Listen to employees – individual consultation is crucial to a fair redundancy.
+It should be a means by which information is gathered to assist an employer in making a decision, and give employees the opportunity to ask questions.
+Employees have the right to make suggestions when faced with redundancy, and should be allowed time off to seek other employment if they have received notice that they are being dismissed.

-- Put it in writing – Writing should be used to inform people when they are made redundant and to confirm the outcome of an appeal, if there is one.
+- Put it in writing – employees should be informed in writing when they are made redundant.

 - Consultations – if 20 or more employees are being made redundant, the employer is under a duty to collectively consult with each individual.

-Do I have to work my redundancy notice period?
+Do I have to work my redundancy period?

 Being made redundant doesn’t mean you leave straight away.
 You can still work your notice period.
 You may be offered “pay in lieu of notice”, where your employer pays you instead of you working your notice.
 You must work your normal hours during your notice period to receive your normal pay, and your redundancy pay when you leave.